Fauna of the United States Virgin Islands: Land mammals

 The greater bulldog bat is among the seven bats that are native to the islands.

 While there is an abundance of sea mammals, the only native land mammal found in the U.S.V.I. is the bat, in which there are seven different species: red fig-eating bat, greater bulldog bat, Jamaican fruit-eating bat, Antillean fruit-eating bat, velvety free-tailed bat, Miller's long-tongued bat, and the Brazilian free-tailed bat.
 Three of these are protected under the Virgin Islands Endangered and Indigenous Species Act of 1990.

-Of the non-native mammals, the white-tailed deer was introduced to the islands during the 1700s, while feral hogs and dogs where introduced by natives during the Pre-Columbian era.
+Of the non-native mammals, the white-tailed deer was introduced to the islands during the 1700s, while feral hogs and dogs were introduced by natives during the Pre-Columbian era.
 European settlers later introduced domesticated species such as donkeys, sheep, goats, horses, chickens, cats, and also local pests such as the rat and the small Asian mongoose.

 The small Asian mongoose has been blamed for numerous native extinctions and has reached a density of two animals per acre across the U.S. Virgin Islands.
 While the small Asian mongoose was introduced in the 1800s to control rat populations, the white-tailed deer was imported for deer hunting purposes in the late 1700s and again through the Pittman-Robertson Federal Aid in Wildlife Restoration Act of 1937.